 As our canine friends grow old, their dietary needs and requirements change, and as a consequence, they may need a more suitable diet to match those needs.
 This change in needs is where senior dog food comes in.
 It is specifically designed for dogs of this age range and can provide them with more appropriate nutrition.

-More appropriate nutrition sounds vague and rightly so, but it often includes different ratios of the core nutrients like protein and fat, as well as higher levels of essential vitamins and minerals that can help sustain a dogs aging body.
+More appropriate nutrition sounds vague and rightly so, but it often includes different ratios of the core nutrients like protein and fat, as well as higher levels of essential vitamins and minerals that can help sustain a dog’s aging body.

-Whereas in the past most dogs did not live past their 10th birthdays, in recent times it is not unusual for dogs to live to fifteen or even twenty years of age depending upon the breed and living environment.
+Whereas in the past, most dogs did not live past their 10th birthdays, in recent times, it is not unusual for dogs to live to fifteen or even twenty years of age depending upon the breed and living environment.

 What Are The Alternatives To Senior Dog Food?

 You are certainly not forced to transition your senior dog from their previous adult dog food formula.
 Many formulas are clearly labeled as suitable for all life stages.
 These recipes are therefore suitable for dogs of all ages, and a senior dog will likely see no ill effects from continuing to consume them as they age.

 The much smaller and restricted range of senior dog food formulas available may force some dog owners to stick to their dog’s existing adult recipes, especially if the dog has a sensitive stomach or suffers from allergies.

 Homemade Dog Food

 A more extreme alternative to commercial senior dog food is to produce your own homemade dog food.
 Homemade dog food allows you to have complete control over the ingredients and nutrition that your senior pup receives.
 You can use fresh, high-quality ingredients from sources you know and trust.